Easy Curry with Chickpeas and Spinach

 Vegetarian chickpea spinach corn curry bowl served over rice.

 Listen while you cook!
-Tune into my podcast, The Plant Powered People Podcast, while you’re cooking, folding laundry, or taking a bath.
-It may just change your life!
+Tune into my podcast, The Plant Powered People Podcast, while you’re cooking this curry with chickpeas and spinach recipe, folding laundry, or taking a bath.
+We cover a wide array of vegan topics with lightness, compassion, and ways to help you live a kinder life.

 flower icon